 Investments in entities in which the Company owns an equity interest greater than 20% and less than 50% and/or investments in which it has significant influence are accounted for under the equity method.
 Under the equity method, the Company's share of investees' earnings or loss is recognized in the statement of operations.
-In accordance FASB ASC 825, "Financial Instruments," the Company elected the fair value option of accounting for its equity method investment in the common stock of Diamondback Energy Inc. ("Diamondback").
-At the end of each reporting period, the quoted closing market price of Diamondback's common stock was multiplied by the total shares owned by the Company and the resulting gain or loss was recognized in loss (income) from equity method investments in the consolidated statements of operations.
-As of December 31, 2016 and 2015, the Company did not own any shares of Diamondback's common stock.

 The Company reviews its investments annually to determine if a loss in value which is other than a temporary decline has occurred.
 If such loss has occurred, the Company recognizes an impairment provision.
 The Company recognized impairment charges of \$23.1 million and \$101.6 million related to its investment in Grizzly Oil Sands ULC for the years ended December 31, 2016 and December 31, 2015, respectively.
-At December 31, 2014, the Company recognized an impairment of \$12.1 million related to its investment in Tatex Thailand III, LLC.
-See Note 4 for further discussion of these impairments.
+There was no impairment charge recorded for the year ended December 31, 2017.